Regulatory Framework to Promote Energy Efficiency in the Countries of Euasian Economic Union

 The project also facilitates harmonization of test procedures, standards and labels among EEU countries, when appropriate.
 The project is expected to cost-effectively deliver an average reduction of 78 billion kWh energy consumption in the residential and commercial energy use in partner countries, resulting in average of 43 million ton of СО2 equivalent GHG emissions reduction in total at the time of peak impact by the year 2030 compared to a baseline scenario.
 Introduction of energy efficiency standards will contribute to the common market development, attraction of investment and achievement of the ultimate goal – reduction of greenhouse gas emissions.
-The project thereby will contribute also to more environmentally sustainable and economically efficient development.
-The project will focus largely on capacity building and assisting governments, standardization institutions, manufacturing, distributing, retail, consumer and environmental stakeholders throughout the EEU region to implement the most cost-effective energy efficiency measure available.
+In particular, the project will contribute to amendment and localization of the Technical Regulation of the Euasian Economic Union "On Energy Efficiency Requirements of Energy Consuming Devices" as well as to introduction of Energy Labeling system so that it supports promotion of energy efficiency in all partner countries.